umbraco/UmbracoDocs/new-backoffice/extending/development-flow/vite-package-setup.md

 This Guide will help you set up your new package, asking you to pick a framework and a compiler.
 We recommend **Lit** and **TypeScript**.

+To follow this tutorial, we recommend you enter `my-dashboard` as the Project Name when prompted, although you can choose any other you like.

-This sets up our new project and creates a `package.json` file, which includes the necessary packages.
+This creates a new folder, sets up our new project, and creates a `package.json` file, which includes the necessary packages.

 Navigate to the new project folder and install the packages using: